-When Is A Juvenile Tried as an Adult in Virginia?
+When is A Juvenile Tried as an Adult in Virginia?

 In Virginia, a child who is at least 14 years old can be charged and tried as an adult if he or she commits a crime that would be considered a felony if they were an adult.
 Under Virginia law, the Commonwealth Attorney (prosecuting attorney) has broad discretion about when to try a juvenile as an adult.
 That’s one of the reasons you want an attorney who has a good rapport with the prosecutor, and a defense attorney who knows just the right amount of pressure to put on the prosecution to get the best result